josu-dev/PintaService/docs/BACKEND.md

   This file contains the docker image definition for the project.
 This configuration is used to run the application on a container.
 - `poetry.lock`:
   This file contains the poetry dependencies lock file.
-- `poetry.toml`:
-  This file contains the poetry especific configuration for the project.
-- `pyproject.toml`:
   This file contains the poetry and tools configuration for the project.
 - `README.md`:
   This file contains the project general information of the project backend.
+- `requirements-dev.txt`:
+  This file contains the development dependencies for the project.
+- `requirements.txt`:
+  This file contains the dependencies for the project.
 - `tailwind.config.js`:
   This file contains the tailwindcss configuration for the project used in the templates.